LendingClub/reflex/README.md

 * A binding to Guava's EventBus
-* ConcurrentConsumers class for parallelizing consumer execution
+* ConcurrentSubscribers class for parallelizing consumer execution
 * A set of convenience Predicates
 * AWS SQS Support